Teddy at the Throttle: Production

 Wallace Beery and Gloria Swanson had been married two months before Teddy at the Throttle was produced.
 According to Swanson's autobiography, Beery raped her on their wedding night and in the week before filming occurred, Beery had secretly dosed Swanson with an abortifacient, which caused their separation.
 Clarence Badger approached Swanson about her being cast for the film along with Beery, she accepted, avoiding Beery as much as possible.

 For the scene where Gloria Dawn is snatched up by Henry Black and tied to the train tracks, Beery was overly aggressive with Swanson, and said she was not acting when she kicked and struggled.

 Initially, a stunt man was going to substitute for Swanson when her character dove into a hole she dug under the tracks, just as the train passed over, but Swanson insisted on doing the stunt herself.

 The train scenes were shot on location in San Bernardino.

 Preservation

-35 mm copies are held by George Eastman House, Blackhawk Films, and in the private collection of Richard M. Roberts.
+35 mm copies are held by George Eastman Museum, Blackhawk Films, and in the private collection of Richard M. Roberts.